-You can view your student’s grades for the current semester or term at NMH Online.
-Follow this link for instructions.
+You can view your student’s grades for the current semester or term on NMH Connect.
 Students are given a letter grade and an effort grade, and teachers provide narrative feedback.
 Please note that once a new semester or term comments are published, you can’t view the prior period’s comments.
 (Some families like to print and keep each period’s comments.)

 The Office of the Registrar keeps a record of all final grades and produces the student’s transcript.
 The ninth and 10th grade health and diversity seminars appear on the transcript but do not count toward the GPA.
 Activities and PE/athletics are on the second page of the transcript and also don’t count in the GPA.
 Grades earned at schools other than NMH are not included in the NMH GPA or displayed on the NMH transcript.